shubham1008042/Respberry-Pi3/AWS.md

       b)Type a topic name and a display name, and then choose Create topic. c)Make a note of the ARN for the topic you just created.

-Subscribe to an Amazon SNS Topic :
+b) Subscribe to an Amazon SNS Topic :

 To receive SMS messages on your cell phone, subscribe to the Amazon SNS topic.
 1. In the Amazon SNS console, select the check box next to the topic you just created.
 From the Actions menu, choose Subscribe to topic.